namhyung/uftrace/doc/uftrace-recv.md

     $ uftrace record -H localhost -d example_data --port 1234 example

 Above command sends the trace data to a remote server that pointed by given -H option (`localhost` in this case) after running the example program.
-And as you see, you can choose save directory by using `-d` option (sending data will save to `example_data` in this case).
+And as you see, you can choose save directory by using `-d` option (sending data will save to `example_data` in this case) and wait for the reception of trace data with port `1234`.

     # HOST : Check received data
     $ uftrace replay -d recv_data/example_data